katelindsay32/evercraft-atdd/README.md

     -  minimum damage is always 1 (even on a critical hit)
 - add Dexterity modifier to armor class
 - add Constitution modifier to hit points (always at least 1 hit point)

+** Note: Group come up with something for wisdom, intelligence, and charisma.

 #### Feature: A Character can gain experience when attacking